cs1302uga/cs1302-urgency-queue/README.md

    At this point, you should have the complete environment set up with templates for each class you will implement (`LinkedUrgencyQueue` and
    `CustomLinkedUrgencyQueue`) along with a simple tester program.
 If you take the first three checkpoints seriously, then you will be able to:
-      * write less code for each method and over all;
+      * write less code for each method and overall;
       * identify and fix bugs faster;
       * not have to go back and fix as many style errors and/or comments; and
       * have a better understanding of how your class works.

 1. <a id="tests"/>Start by implementing a few methods in `BaseLinkedUrgencyQueue` (Suggested Deadline: Wednesday, October 25th.
 8 days before the deadline):
    - [ ] Begin with `size`.
-Since this methods is inherited by the children, we won't need to write it in the child classes!
+Since this method is inherited by the children, we won't need to write it in the child classes!
 Now, go ahead and add the method called `testSize()` to your `QueueTester` class and call it from the `main` method.
 The code for these methods should look something like the code below: